genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ## Loading data into the application

 Using the plugin, you can right-click on CSV files or folders containing CSV files and select the **Import CSV(s) to Genesis** option.
-This takes the csv files and uses the Genesis `SendIt` utility to load the data from the CSV files into tables with matching names.
+This takes the CSV files and uses the Genesis `SendIt` utility to load the data from those files into tables with matching names.

 ## Task view

-On the plugin, apart from the **Mon** view explained here before, there is the **Task** view where it is possible to see, run and modify the configurations of Genesis services, scripts, and setup.
+Apart from the **Mon** view, there is the **Task** view, where it is possible to see, run and modify the configurations of Genesis services, scripts, and setup.

 ![Task view](/img/genesis-plugin-task-view.png)

 ### Running a Genesis script

-To run a Genesis script, open the folder *Scripts*, find the one you want to run, right-click on it and select Run.
+To run a Genesis script, open the folder **Scripts**, find the one you want to run, right-click on it and select **Run**.

 ![Task view](/img/genesis-plugin-task-view-droptable.png)

 The example above runs the [DropTable](../../../operations/commands/server-commands/#droptable) script.
-As it has parameters, make sure you configure them using the **"Modify Run Configuration..."** option setting the *Args* properly.
+This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option setting the *Args* properly.

-## Docs navigation
+## Access to the docs

-Developers can navigate to **learn.genesis.global** straight from IntelliJ:
+You obviously have access to the documentation, because you are reading it right now.
+But it is worth noting that there is a link from the **Tools** menu in IntelliJ that opens the documentation:

 ![Genesis Install](/img/intellij-docs.png)